 Unfortunately, it doesn't look as good in a dark room, as it has a mediocre native contrast ratio and disappointing black uniformity.
 Overall, though, this is a great monitor for most uses and a great choice for MacBook Pro users.

-If you like the Dell U3818DW's wide format but want something even wider, check out the Dell U4919DW instead.
-This massive 49" monitor has an impressive 5120x1440 resolution, great for multitasking.
+If you like the Dell U3818DW's wide format but want something even wider, check out the Dell U4919DW instead; it's one of the best ultrawide monitors for MacBook Pro.
+This massive 49 inch monitor has an impressive 5120x1440 resolution, great for multitasking.
 Like the other Dell, it supports power delivery over the USB-C port, great for keeping your MacBook charged while you work, and it allows you to use the monitor as a USB hub.

-If you don't want a widescreen monitor, the LG 32UD99-W is the best 4k monitor for MacBook Pro that we've tested so far.
-This 32 inch, 4k monitor delivers good overall picture quality, with great peak brightness and wide viewing angles.
-It has a decent stand, and there shouldn't be any issues placing it in the ideal viewing position.
-Unlike the Dell U3818DW, it doesn't swivel.
+The LG 32UD99-W is the best 4k monitor for MacBook Pro that we've tested so far.
+It delivers good overall picture quality, with great peak brightness, wide viewing angles, great uniformity, and good reflection handling.
+It has a decent stand, and there shouldn't be any issues placing it in the ideal viewing position, but it isn't ideal if you need to frequently adjust the monitor for multiple users.

-Like the two Dells, this monitor supports power delivery over the USB-C port, but it's limited to 60W.
-This might not be enough to charge your MacBook while working on it, depending on the model.
+Like the Dell U3818DW and the Dell U4919DW, this monitor supports power delivery over the USB-C port, so you can charge your MacBook while working.
+It can only deliver 60W of power, though, which might not be enough to keep your computer charged while under heavy load.
 The USB-C cable can also act as an upstream port, allowing you to use the two built-in USB 3.0 ports to connect your other devices.

 Although this monitor doesn't look quite as good in a dark room, it does perform better than most IPS monitors, so there shouldn't be any issues working late at night.
 Overall, this is a great monitor and an excellent choice for MacBook Pro owners.